erstaples/boatswain/examples/boatswain-values/deployment/.global/README.md

     LicenseKey: abc123
 ```

-Global values operate under the same principles as standard Helm package values files.
-In other words, the `.globals/values.prod.yaml` values will override the `.global/values.yaml` values.
+Global values operate using the same logic as standard Helm package values files. `.globals/values.prod.yaml` values will override the `.global/values.yaml` values for production, `values.staging.yaml` for staging, `values.env.yaml` for local deployments.
 When deploying to production, for instance, `.Global.NewRelic.LicenseKey` will evaluate to `the-production-key-goes-here`

 ```yaml
 Global: